knabben/blog/content/2023/0628/_index.md

 * `install-cni` daemoset in `ambient` mode.
   * copies `istio-cni` to `/opt/cni/bin`
+    * `istio-cni` when called via CmdAdd add himself to the `ipset` list
+    * add routes to communicate with the ztunnel pod
   * creates kubeconfig for the service account the pod runs under (ZZZ-istio-cni-kubeconfig)
   * injects the CNI plugin config to the CNI config file
+  * creates iptables rules to forward traffic from the `ipset` to the ztunnel

 Each pod in the node will generate an event and the Ztunnels one have a special treatment, the first